Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Concluding remarks and questions

-\begin{Question} Can we compute (explicitly) the Waldschmidt constant of $\phi_*(I_{\Delta(M)})$ when the polynomials $f_1,\ldots, f_n$ in Setting and Notation~\ref{not: matroid config} are not of the same degree?
-By Corollary~\ref{cor: matroid config invariants}, this amounts to weighting the elements of the ground set of $M$ by the degrees of $f_1,\ldots,f_n$ and computing the minimum of weighted circuit sums for the elongations $M^{(r)}$, $1\le r\le n-k$, normalized by $r$. \end{Question}
+\begin{Question} Can we compute (explicitly) the Waldschmidt constant of $\phi_*(I_{\Delta(M)})$ when the polynomials $f_1,\ldots, f_n$ in \Cref{not: matroid config} are not of the same degree?
+By \Cref{cor: matroid config invariants}, this amounts to weighting the elements of the ground set of $M$ by the degrees of $f_1,\ldots,f_n$ and computing the minimum of weighted circuit sums for the elongations $M^{(r)}$, $r \in [n-k]$, normalized by $r$. \end{Question}

-The lower bounds on the resurgence and asymptotic resurgence of matroid configurations in Section~\ref{sec:MatroidConfigurations} also hold (with appropriate modifications depending on the degree of the forms used to specialize) for the Stanley-Reisner ideal of the matroid (before specializing).
-However, this is not at all the case for the upper bounds, since these are only known to hold if the ideal defines a zero-dimensional scheme (for resurgence~\cite{BH10}) or smooth scheme (for asymptotic resurgence~\cite{GHV13}).
-Thus we ask the following.
+The lower bounds on the resurgence and asymptotic resurgence of matroid configurations in \Cref{sec:MatroidConfigurations} also hold (with appropriate modifications depending on the degree of the forms used to specialize) for the Stanley-Reisner ideal of the matroid (before specializing).
+However, this is not at all the case for the upper bounds since these are only known to hold if the ideal defines a zero-dimensional scheme (for resurgence~\cite{BH10}) or smooth scheme (for asymptotic resurgence~\cite{GHV13}).
+Thus, we ask the following.

-\begin{Question} Do any of the upper bounds for matroid configurations of points in Section~\ref{sec:MatroidConfigurations} also hold for the asymptotic resurgence or resurgence of the Stanley-Reisner ideal of the matroid before specializing? \end{Question}
+\begin{Question} Do any of the upper bounds for matroid configurations of points in \Cref{sec:MatroidConfigurations} also hold for the asymptotic resurgence or resurgence of the Stanley-Reisner ideal of the matroid before specializing? \end{Question}